mcneel/rhino.inside-revit/docs/readme.md

 ### Make Necessary Changes

-Now you can make the necessary changes to the Wiki pages
+Now you can make the necessary changes to the Docs pages

 ### Spell Check

-This Wiki has been edited using VSCode with ***Spell Right*** extension for spell checking.
+This Docs has been edited using VSCode with ***Spell Right*** extension for spell checking.
 There is a spell check dictionary under `.vscode/` directory named `spellright.dict` and contains the excluded words and phrases for the spell check extension.

 ### Publishing the Changes